-The City of Fredericksburg is actively working to become a Dark Sky Community.
-The requirements to do so include having a quality comprehensive lighting code, community commitment to dark skies and quality lighting, community commitment to dark skies and education, success in light pollution control, and a sky brightness measurement program.
+The City of Fredericksburg received its designation as a Dark Sky Community in 2020.
+The requirements to do so included having a quality comprehensive lighting code, community commitment to dark skies and quality lighting, community commitment to dark skies and education, success in light pollution control, and a sky brightness measurement program.

-In Texas thus far, the only Dark Sky Communities are Dripping Springs and Horseshoe Bay, however, many others are also in the process of joining including Llano, Mason, and Blanco.
-There are only 18 Dark Sky Communities in the world with the majority (13) being in the United States.
+In Texas thus far, the only Dark Sky Communities are Dripping Springs, Horseshoe Bay, Wimberley Valley, and Lakewood Village, however, many others are also in the process of joining including Llano, Mason, and Blanco.
+There are only 35 Dark Sky Communities in the world with the majority (25) being in the United States.